 - National Suicide Prevention Lifeline 1-800-273-8255.

 - Anxiety and Depression Association of America – Anxiety and Depression

-- Daily Strength Anxiety, bipolar, depression, PTSD, fibromyalgia, addiction, cancer, death and dying and many physical conditions
+- Daily Strength Assists with anxiety, bipolar, depression, PTSD, fibromyalgia, addiction, cancer, death and dying and many physical conditions.

 - I'm Alive Online suicide prevention chat.